Martin Fleming: Career

-Fleming is currently the chief revenue officer at Varicent, a Toronto-based sales performance management software provider.
+Fleming was chief revenue scientist at Varicent, a Toronto-based sales performance management software provider from 2020 to 2024.
 He is a Fellow of the Productivity Institute, a UK-based research organization that studies what productivity means for business, workers and communities.

-Additionally, Fleming is a researcher at the MIT-IBM Watson AI Lab and at the U.S. Bureau of Economic Analysis.
+Additionally, Fleming is a consultant to the U.S. Bureau of Economic Analysis.

 Boards and memberships

 Fleming is a member and former chair of the Conference of Business Economists, and a participant in the Brookings Productivity Measurement Initiative, organized by David Wessel and chaired by Janet Yellen.

 He has also served on the Board of the National Association for Business Economics, and chaired its Statistics Committee, its committee on economic indicators and the Julius Shiskin Awards Committee.
 He served on the board of the Boston Association of Business Economists, including a term as president.

 Fleming was a member of the Federal Economics Statistics Advisory Committee and a member of the Federal Reserve Bank of New York's Fintech Advisory Committee.